christophhart/hise_tutorial/PitchShifting/Readme.md

 # PitchShifting Examples

-This project contains a simple pitch shifting algorithm that is implemented in scriptnode as well as a few "higher level" examples:
+This project contains a simple pitch shifting algorithm that is implemented as scriptnode patch and SNEX code as well as a few "higher level" examples:

 - a real time pitch shifter
 - a pseudo stereo effect